ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 ==============

 For real-time interactions, conversations in the Ansible community happen over two chat protocols: Matrix (recommended) and IRC.
-Major Matrix and IRC channels exchange messages, so, to use them, you can choose whichever protocol you prefer.
+The main Matrix and IRC channels exchange messages.
+This means you can choose whichever protocol you prefer for the main channels.

 .. note::